 FAST SCREENING OF ANTIBIOTICS

-Antibiotics are widely used for disease prevention in dairy farms.
-It has been proven that the misuse of antibiotics, can result in drug residues in animal-origin food such as milk which can be harmful for human consumption. β-lactams and tetracyclines are the most often used antibiotics in dairy cattle management.
+Antibiotics are widely used for disease prevention in dairy farms. β-lactams and tetracyclines are the most often used antibiotics in dairy cattle management.

-A number of analytical methods have been developed to monitor antibiotic residues in milk, however most approaches require large capital investments equipment and professional expertise, which limits the applicability within a field environment.
+A number of analytical methods have been developed to monitor antibiotic residues in milk, including enzyme-linked immunosorbent assays (ELISAs) and lateral flow assays.

-In an effort to protect consumers around the world, Prognosis Biotech has created an immunochromatography test kit that helps farmers, truckers and dairy laboratories rapidly detect whether samples are meeting maximum residue limits (MRLs) according to their regional requirements.
+In order to monitor presence of antibiotics in milk, ProGnosis Biotech developed an immunochromatography test kit Symmetric B+T Series that helps farmers, truckers, and dairy laboratories rapidly detect whether samples are meeting maximum residue limits (MRLs) according to their regional requirements.

 ELISA | RAPID TEST ________

-Aflatoxins are toxic metabolites of major concern to the dairy industry, generally produced by Aspergillus flavus, A. parasiticus and A. nomius.
+Aflatoxins are toxic metabolites of significant concern to the dairy industry, generally produced by Aspergillus flavus, A. parasiticus and A. nomius.
 They can have immunosuppressive, mutagenic, teratogenic, and carcinogenic effects.

-Aflatoxin is then excreted in this form into the milk used for human consumption and, it is also present in dairy products.
-Aflatoxin M1 in milk and milk products is considered to pose certain hygienic risks for human health and as a result, there is an established EU limit of 0,05 μg/kg (50 ppt) and 0.025 μg/kg (25 ppt) for infant food.
+Aflatoxin M1 is a potent carcinogen that is toxic to humans and animals and is particularly dangerous to infants and young children.
+As a result, there is an established EU limit of 0,05 μg/kg (50 ppt) and 0.025 μg/kg (25 ppt) for infant food.

 ELISA | RAPID TEST ________

-Higher priced milk with limited seasonal availability is commonly and fraudulently adulterated with lower milk price from different dairy animals like cow.
-Adulterated milk either used in direct human consumption or in cheese manufacture (like feta, which is recognized as Protected Designation of Origin, PDO) results in a final product inferior to that expected by the consumer.
-Due to unknown milk mixtures, significant changes may occur in the final sensory characteristics and quality.
+Higher-priced milk with limited seasonal availability is commonly and fraudulently adulterated with lower milk prices from different dairy animals like cows.
+Adulterated milk, used in direct human consumption or in cheese manufacture (like feta, which is recognized as a Protected Designation of Origin, PDO), results in a final product inferior to that expected by the consumer.
+Due to unknown milk mixtures, significant changes in the final sensory characteristics and quality may occur.

-In addition, Cow’s milk allergy (CMA) is one of the most common food allergies, while Goat’s milk is also associated with a rare allergy disorder.
-Therefore, cow or goat milk must be declared as ingredients on food labels.
+In addition, cow’s milk allergy (CMA) is one of the most common food allergies, while Goat’s milk is also associated with a rare allergy disorder.
+Therefore, food labels must declare cow or goat milk as ingredients.

-Milk adulteration can be detected by toilsome methods such as chromatography and electrophoresis requiring though highly sophisticated and expensive equipment and consequently are considered of limited value for the usual screening of milk.
+The presence of milk adulteration can be detected by toilsome methods such as chromatography and electrophoresis, but these methods require highly sophisticated and expensive equipment and are, therefore, of limited value for regular milk screening.